AgusjkDev/AgusjkDev/README.md

 # Hi there, I'm Agustín Arnoldi!👋

 I'm a 19 years old Junior Developer from Argentina🇦🇷 who loves to code and create new things.
-I'm currently learning Astro & Svelte🚀.

 ## Featured Projects💎
 - [**Hackathon Chat Feedback**](https://github.com/AgusjkDev/Hackathon-Chat-Feedback): Project with which I participated and finished fourth in a hackathon.
 It classifies messages from a Twitch chat and displays them in real time on a website.